ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/warehouse-how-receive-items.md

 You must define a percentage by which you allow the ordered quantity to be exceeded when receiving.
 You define this under an over-receipt code, which contains the percentage in the **Over-Receipt Tolerance %** field.
 You then assign the code to the cards of relevant items and/or vendors.

 The following describes how to set up and assign an over-receipt code to an item.
-The steps are similar for a vendor.
+Kroky jsou podobné pro dodavatele.

 1. Vyberte ikonu ![Žárovky, která otevře funkci Řekněte mi](media/ui-search/search_small.png "Řekněte mi, co chcete dělat") zadejte **Zboží** a poté vyberte související odkaz.
 2. Open the card for an item that you suspect may sometimes be delivered with a higher quantity than ordered.